brikis98/yevgeniy-brikman-homepage/_posts/2016-09-26-why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation.md

 *Update: I took this blog post series, expanded it, and turned it into a book called [Terraform: Up & Running]({{ site.terraform_up_and_running_url }}?ref=ybrikman-blog-comprehensive-series)!*

-If you search the Internet for "infrastructure-as-code" (IAC), it’s pretty easy to come up with a list of the most popular tools: Chef, Puppet, Ansible, SaltStack, CloudFormation, and Terraform.
-What’s not easy is figuring out which one of these you should use.
-In this post, we’re going to dive into some very specific reasons for why we picked Terraform over the other IAC tools:
+If you search the Internet for "infrastructure-as-code" (IAC), it's pretty easy to come up with a list of the most popular tools: Chef, Puppet, Ansible, SaltStack, CloudFormation, and Terraform.
+What's not easy is figuring out which one of these you should use.
+In this post, we're going to dive into some very specific reasons for why we picked Terraform over the other IAC tools:
 [{{ page.title }}]({{ page.external_url }})